richafur/Intro-to-Git/README.md

 # Intro to Git

-To complete the Intro to Git exercise, follow these steps:
+To complete the Intro to Git exercise, follow these steps: (and make sure you are using a text editor like [Sublime Text](http://www.sublimetext.com/))

 #### Fork the Branch